 The building zigzags with its titanium-zinc façade and features underground axes, angled walls, and bare concrete “voids” without heat or air-conditioning.
 With his “Between the Lines” design, American architect Daniel Libeskind did not want simply to design a museum building, but to recount German-Jewish history.
 Even before the Jewish Museum Berlin opened in the fall of 2001, almost 350,000 people had toured the empty building, which continues to fascinate innumerable guests from Germany and abroad.
-Today the Libeskind building houses the permanent exhibition, which is currently getting modernized and is therefore not accessible for visitors.
+Today the Libeskind building houses the permanent exhibition.
 The building allows for many interpretations.
 For some people it brings to mind a broken Star of David; for others it is a bolt of lightning.
 Many people are left with a feeling of insecurity or disorientation.

 “Between the Lines”: Daniel Libeskind and His Design Plans